 We have a number of salivary glands and they are all situated around the mouth.
-This is because - and the clue is in the name - their job is to produce saliva.
+They produce saliva or spit, and can cause problems when they become inflamed, infected or blocked.

 Where are my salivary glands and what do they do?

 There are three main salivary glands, which come as a pair with one of each on each side of the face:

 - The parotid glands - situated just in front of your ear.